ADHO-MUKHA-SVANASANA

 • Root down through the index finger and thumb.

-• Keep your knees flex and use your legs.
+• Keep your knees flexed and use your legs.

 • Transfer your hips center.